All photography by Jeff Dailey

 what matters to me

-• Communicate clearly and follow through.
+• Do the work well and follow through.

 Jeff teamed up with Mudroom Films on “The ‘Vous”: